rage/programming-23/data/part-3/1-loops-with-conditions.md

 <sample-output>

-You have received the grade 4 from the course Introduction to programming
+You have received the grade 4 from the course Introduction to Programming

 </sample-output>